righttothefinish/Simpsons-Image-Recognition/README.md

 # Simpsons-Image-Recognition
-Machine Learning project classifying images of simpsons characters.
+Machine Learning project classifying images of Simpsons characters.
 Includes a report

 Here is the link to the dataset I used: